DAurielS/ST-HelixUsage/README.md

 ## Installation

-1. Navigate to the SillyTavern Extensions menu by clicking the puzzle piece icon in the top right corner.
+1. Navigate to the SillyTavern Extensions menu by clicking the building blocks icon in the top bar.
 2. Open the "Install Extension" pop-up window.
 3. In the Install from URL section, enter `https://github.com/DAurielS/ST-HelixUsage`.
 4. Click "Install just for me" and wait for the extension to download and install.